kylecreate/100DaysOfCode/r2-log.md

   <summary>Day 151: Sept 1, 2024</summary>

   ### Today's Progress:
-  * Continued working on learning Responsive Web Design on Scrimba which is taught by Kevin Powell.
+  * Continued and completed working on learning Responsive Web Design on Scrimba which is taught by Kevin Powell.
 (Overall: 100% complete | started and completed Taking it the next level (100% complete)).

   ### Link to work:
   * None